levi-putna/JettyQuickStart/README.md

 JettyQuickStart
 ===============

-A template to build jetty aplications
+A template to build embedded jetty aplications